Mec-iS/mec-is.github.io/posts/asyncio-first-look/index.md

 ## Definitions

 * A Good explanation for [_Threading_](http://stackoverflow.com/a/5201906/2536357)
 * "A piece of code is _thread-safe_ if it functions correctly during simultaneous execution by multiple threads."
 (Wikipedia).
-For a discussion about how thread-safety is strictly connected to scenarios in which specific objectives are pursued(accessing/modifying nutable data-structures for example), see [here](http://blogs.msdn.com/b/ericlippert/archive/2009/10/19/what-is-this-thing-you-call-thread-safe.aspx).
+For a discussion about how thread-safety is strictly connected to scenarios in which specific objectives are pursued (accessing/modifying mutable data-structures for example), see [here](http://blogs.msdn.com/b/ericlippert/archive/2009/10/19/what-is-this-thing-you-call-thread-safe.aspx).
 The author sustains that thread-safety is strictly related to the tasks the software performs.
 It can be, or not, thread-safe related to what it is performing, and not just generically thread-safe.

 ### Generators coroutines and async coroutines
 _from [Pydocs](https://docs.python.org/3/library/asyncio-task.html)_: